-On August , 1999, the last reported sale price of the Class A common stock on the Nasdaq National Market was \$ per share.
-At July , 1999, there were approximately holders of record of our common stock.
+On August 4, 1999, the last reported bid price of the Class A common stock on the Nasdaq National Market was \$37.00 per share.
+There is no established public trading market for Lamar Advertising's Class B common stock.
+At August 4, 1999, there were approximately 187 holders of record of Lamar Advertising's common stock.